de-vnull/vnstat-on-merlin/README.md

 - This was created with support from @Jack Yaz, who provided support to create the “AddOn” vnstat-ui scaffold and scripting.
 	  - Many thanks, Jack!

 - There is a "beta install" script created by @Martineau of snbforums.
-This is a work in progres.
+This is a work in progress.
 See additional notes below.
-  - My gratitude (and those of the users) to @Martineau for collaborating with me on this.
+  - My gratitude (and those of the users) to @Martineau for collaborating on this.

  - My thanks also to @thelonelycoder of snbforums, for the use of his emailing process, which is part of his Diversion ad-blocking application for Merlin.